SOAR’s Frequently Asked Questions

 - Lacy Act Amendments of 1981 – updated the Lacey Act of 1900 and protects bald eagles by making it a Federal offense to take, possess, transport, sell, import, or export their nests, eggs and parts that are taken in violation of any state, tribal or U.S. law.

 - The Bald and Golden Eagle Protection Act of 1940 – protects both bald and golden eagles

 - Post De-Listing Monitoring Plan – this plan is a requirement of the Endangered Species Act and includes nest monitoring every 5 years, starting in 2009, continuing for 20 years.

 Are red-tailed hawks to blame for low pheasant numbers?

 - It’s all about habitat — both quantity and quality.

 - Weather impacts upland game populations from year to year — after a severe winter followed by a wet spring, the conditions are not optimal for successful nesting.
 According to the 2011 Iowa DNR August Roadside Survey, “This marks the 5th consecutive winter in a row Iowa has received ~ 30 inches or more of snowfall.
 In the 50 yrs of standardized roadside counts Iowa has never seen 5 consecutive winters of this severity.”
-Click here for the complete DNR August 2012 Roadside Survey.
+Learn about the Iowa DNR August Roadside Survey.

 - Habitat loss is gradual and is best noted over time.
 US Department of Agriculture estimates that over 2,400 square miles of small grains, hay ground, and CRP has been converted to soybeans and corn between 1990 and 2005.